woarewe/poodr-reading/README.md

 # Progress

-- Chapter 1: Object-oriented design. ✅
+- Chapter 1: Object-oriented design ✅
 - Chapter 2: Design of classes with single responsibility ✅

 Will be updating every day.